respawn-app/FlowMVI/docs/plugins/debugging.md

 ```

 ?> As of the date of writing, the Android Studio will not index the `androidRelease` source set correctly, but it _will_
 be picked up by the compiler.
-We'll have to resort to "notepad-style coding" for now unfortunately.
+We'll have to resort to "notepad-style coding" for that set unfortunately.

 ### 1.3 Set up store configuration injection

-?> If you're building a small pet project, you may omit this complicated setup and just use conditional
+?> If you're building a small pet project, you may omit this complicated setup and just use a simple extension
-installation if you know the risks you are taking.
+if you know the risks you are taking.

 Set up config injection using a factory pattern using your DI framework: